dolittle/DotNET.Applications/Documentation/Backend/tenants.md

 Import part of a multi-tenant application is the ability to identify the tenant through the unique id that represents it.
 This type of identification is often found on claims, but could also be found elsewhere.
-By default doLittle will try to resolve it from the most common claim types in the following order:
+By default Dolittle will try to resolve it from the most common claim types in the following order:

 * http://schemas.microsoft.com/identity/claims/tenantid
 * http://schemas.microsoft.com/identity/claims/identityprovider